ibm-cloud-docs/monitoring/teams/team_id.md

 ## Sample
 {: #team_id_sample}

-For example, to get the ID of a team that is available in a Sysdig instance in US-South, you can run the following command:
+For example, to get the ID of a team that is available in a monitoring instance in US-South, you can run the following command:

 ```
 curl -v  https://us-south.monitoring.cloud.ibm.com/api/teams  -H "Authorization:  $AUTH_TOKEN"   -H "content-type: application/json"  -H "IBMInstanceID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"